SINGLE STOREY FAQ’S

 New Home Administrators: Staff members specially trained in the process of preparing and building single-storey homes

 PPA: The Preparation of Plans Agreement is the initial paperwork that begins the building process

 Preliminary Plans: Includes the foundations for work-in-progress drawings, and the plans required for the Prestart Meeting

-Pre-start Meeting: Decisions such as window sizes, house siting, external colours and minor structural changes that ensure your new two-storey home achieves a 6 Star Rating are finalised here.
+Pre-start Meeting: Decisions such as window sizes, house siting, external colours and minor structural changes that ensure your new single storey home achieves a 6 Star Rating are finalised here.
 (The New Home Administrator prior to this meeting will address significant structural design changes)

 Site Inspection Report & Survey: This survey includes essential building features, property boundaries, and levels of the land

 Site works: Outlines virtually everything that does not directly involve the building process, such as setting up the site office and toilets, and providing secure storage for tools and materials

 Specifications: This technical document contains a list of the work to be carried out, the items that need to be supplied and/or installed by the builder, and the way in which certain work is undertaken